szeyick/json/README.md

-# json
+# JSON

-Code Examples Using JSON
+In this repository are just some code examples of the basics around JSON.